- Silver Bars by Weight - 0 items

 Advantages and Disadvantages of silver as an investment

 The precious metal silver has the great advantage of being in high demand because, unlike metals such as iron and copper, silver is relatively rare.
 In addition, silver has unique properties.
 Silver is the element with the highest electrical and thermal conductivity and has the highest light reflection characteristic of all metals.
 Furthermore, it is very soft and malleable.
 For this reason silver is used in many unique applications.

 All these features make silver indispensable for industry and crafts.
 Investors buy silver because of its properties, rareness and successful history as money.
 The price of silver, unlike gold, is much more volatile.
 Choosing the right entry point into a silver investment is a very important factor.

-Another disadvantage of silver, which should not be overlooked, is the fact that silver coins and silver bars attract VAT in most EU countries.
-The only place for VAT free silver is Estonia.
+Another disadvantage of silver, which should not be overlooked, is the fact that silver coins and silver bars attract VAT in all EU countries.

 Silver and its uses

 One of silver’s main uses is in jewellery production.

 In addition to copper, silver is one of the best alloy components for gold products.
 Silver in the gold alloy can brighten the finished product and give it more shine.
 In contrast, a copper gold alloy brings out a reddish colouration.

 In industry, silver is used in many ways.
 Silver is appreciated medicinally because of its antibacterial effect and it is used in endoscopic tubes, wound dressings and stents.

 Many other applications such as the production of mirrors for astronomical telescopes make silver very important.